Cognitive Behavioural Therapy (CBT)

 What is CBT?

-The term 'CBT' is thrown around a lot and sometimes it is difficult to understand what exactly it means.
+The term 'CBT' is thrown around a lot and sometimes it is difficult to understand exactly what it means.

 One of our therapists, Juliette Walsh, features in the below video to discuss what CBT is and how it can help you.
 She uses the 'hot cross bun' to explain the ideas underpinning CBT.
 It also gives you a chance to hear from one of our therapists about what goes on in group therapy.